 ETC Vice-President, Head Dramaturge at De Toneelmakerij, Amsterdam/The Netherlands

-Cláudia Belchior is currently the President of the Executive Board of the D. Maria II National Theatre, position she has held since July 2015.
+Cláudia Belchior was the President of the Executive Board of the D. Maria II National Theatre in Lisbon, Portugal, a position she has held from July 2015 - June 2022.
 Cláudia has been involved with the performing arts for all of her career, at the foremost cultural institutions in Portugal, having served as Director, Coordinator for the Performing Arts, and Deputy Director for Planning and Budget at the Belém Cultural Centre and as Director of Production at the Gulbenkian Foundation.
 She has taught courses in Production Management, Stage Management, and Technical Direction in several institutions.

-ETC Secretary, General Director & Artistic Director Staatstschauspiel Dresden, Germany
+ETC Secretary, General Director & Artistic Director of Staatstschauspiel Dresden, Germany

 Joachim Klement studied in Cologne and Munich (Germany).
 Later he had various engagements as a dramaturge, among others in Wilhelmshaven, at the theatre in Graz (Austria) and at the Deutsches Schauspielhaus in Hamburg.
 From 1996, he was Senior Drama Dramatist at the National Theatre Mannheim for three years.
 Subsequent to this in 2004, he became Chief Dramaturge and deputy to the General Intendent at Bremen Theatre.
 In 2006/2007, he moved to Düsseldorf Schauspielhaus in the same capacity.
 Joachim Klement was then General Director of the Staatstheater Braunschweig before becoming General Director of the Staatsschauspiel Dresden.

-ETC Board Member, Artistic Planning at SNG Nova Gorica/Slovenia
+ETC Board Member, Artistic Director of SNG Nova Gorica/Slovenia

 Marko Bratuš studied dramaturgy and radio directing at the Academy for Theatre Radio Film and Television at University of Ljubljana, Slovenia.
 He worked both as theatre and film director, as well as dramaturge, musician, theatre pedagogue, new format developer and screenwriter for television, film, radio and theatre.
 He was artistic director at Gledališče Glej - NGO experimental theatre in Ljubljana between 2013 and 2016.
 Marko Bratuš works since 2016 as artistic director at the Slovenian national theatre Nova Gorica.